wp-plugins/rss-import/readme.txt

 		$before_creator = ' <small>', $creator = false, $after_creator = '</small>',
 		$start_items = '<ul>', $end_items = '</ul>',
 		$start_item = '<li>', $end_item = '</li>'
-	)
+	);

-Please note that the parameters are expected in the order in which they are defined in the above list.
+Please note that for the PHP function the parameters are expected in the order in which they are defined in the above list.
 Thus if you skip one parameter, you will also have to skip all of the subsequent parameters.

 _Using Shortcode with several parameters:_